benlau6/benlau6.github.io/src/content/notes/decision-trees.md

 Decision trees divide the feature space into regions, and it divide the features one by one into left and right.
 Therefore it only cares the ordering of the values, so it will not be affected by the scale of the features, and it is also robust to outliers.

 However, it is not the case for the target variable.
 So all the feature engineering techniques that usually required for the target variable are still needed.

-## It performs poorly on extrapolation

-It is not good at extrapolation, i.e. predicting outside the range of the training data.
-It is because the tree-based models are piecewise constant approximation, and they can't predict outside the range of the training data.
-However, it is often possible to reformulate the problem to avoid extrapolation through feature engineering, e.g. including lagged features, differencing, and using multi-output targets.

 ## How to get predictions with uncertainty